mitchellkolb/yelp-database/README.md

     alt="Website Badge" />
 </p>

-This project is intended to showcase my knowledge learning about relational database management systems and databse design theory by developing a database infrastructure application that queries the Yelp's business review dataset to extract useful information for local businesses and individual users.
+This project is intended to showcase my knowledge learning about relational database management systems and database design theory by developing a database infrastructure application that queries [Yelp.com's business review dataset](https://www.yelp.com/dataset) to extract useful information for local businesses and individual users.

 ![project image](resources/yelp-database.gif)